squid-cache/squid-cache.github.io/SquidFaq/WindowsUpdate.rst

 C:\> netsh winhttp set proxy 192.168.1.100:3128 "localhost;192.168.1.100" }}}

-To reset proxy settings for WinHTTP use next command:
+To reset proxy settings for WinHTTP use:
 {{{
 C:\> netsh winhttp reset proxy
 }}}

-== Squid with SSL-Bump and Windows Updates == by Yuri Voinov
+== Squid with SSL-Bump and Windows Updates ==
+ ''by Yuri Voinov''

 In modern setups with Squid, Windows Update cannot be check updates with error "WindowsUpdate_80072F8F" or similar.